⠀⠀⠀⢸⣦⡀⠀⠀⠀⠀⢀⡄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 7:20; 1920×1080.

-Cake It is an single-channel experimental video that explores the cycle of idolization and destruction through cakes representing figures of influence.
-The work critiques how capitalism commodifies figures of power, turning them into fleeting, consumable objects.
-Using rapid-cut editing, vibrant colors, and glitchy imagery, the piece reflects on the ephemerality of iconicity and iconoclasm.
-By exploring the religious nature of how modern capitalism is revered, Cake It exposes the make-believe nature of capitalism, thus the opportunity to reclaim personal agency in a commodified world.
+Cake It is an experimental video using personified cakes to critique how capitalism commodifies figures of power, turning them into fleeting, consumable objects.
+Using rapid-cut editing, vibrant colors, and glitchy imagery, the piece reflects on the ephemerality of iconolatry and iconoclasm.
+By exploring the religiosity of how modern capitalism is revered, Cake It exposes its make-believe nature, thus the opportunity to reclaim personal agency in a commodified world.

 Cake It still image